 “We want to be clear that the policy update does not affect the privacy of your messages with friends or family in any way.
 Instead, this update includes changes related to messaging a business on WhatsApp, which is optional, and provides further transparency about how we collect and use data,” is written by the company on their new FAQ page.

 A little bit of hypocrisy about all this is that WhatsApp users are so determined to stop data sharing that has actually already been happening to a vast majority of those using the messaging network.
 Back in 2016, two years after Facebook acquired the site, the company allowed users to opt-out of data sharing with Facebook for just a short period of time.

-The Best Marketing Companies in Pakistan
+The Best Marketing Companies

 It’s no surprise then that people flock to an app like Signal, owned by a non-profit organisation and rely on donors and rich financial backers like none other than Brian Acton, co-founder of WhatsApp because they fear they can no longer trust what’s actually going on when they send messages to their friends on their mobile through these applications.
 It is also troublesome for many social media marketing companies in Karachi to trust these apps now, but still, if they wish to gather back the trust they lost, Facebook and WhatsApp have to face a long journey of transparent communication and trust-building ahead.